Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 “Structurally, stiffened bins are proven to stand against 105 mph winds,” Hutchens says.
 “But we have actually seen them withstand past that.”

-Hutchens explains that Summit also builds their concrete pads with extra thickness and wider footings to ensure their anchor bolts are secured in the strongest place.
+Hutchens explains that Summit Contracting also builds their concrete pads with extra thickness and wider footings to ensure their anchor bolts are secured in the strongest place.

 Inspecting grain bins after a storm